7 Most Useful Root Apps for High Performance

 4# AdBlock Plus

 Another powerful, and most recommended apps.
 Who one likes to be served with while playing games, and using apps.

 This application will prevent all the installed apps, and game to show any kind of advertisements or promotional offers.

-So, get it installed to have Ads free experience even when you’re play ad-supported apps or game.
+So, get it installed to have Ads free experience even when you’re playing ad-supported apps or game.

 5# SuperUser SU

-Usually this app is already installed on most of the Rooted device.
+Usually, this app is already installed on most of the Rooted device.
 If you haven’t installed it then you must install it first because this app gives permissions, and privileges to installed root apps, so they can execute further.

-Otherwise, apps which requires root to run, won’t be running anymore.
-This app must be on top of list.
+Otherwise, apps which require root to run, won’t be running anymore.
+This app must be on top of the list.

 6# Chainfire3D

-Here comes the Ace of pack.
-This app is designed, and dedicated to people who loves to play lots of games on their handset, but their wishes been restricted by the device capabilities.
-This app sits between game, and graphic driver, and improve the compatibility to greater extent through changing commands between two.
+Here comes the Ace of the pack.
+This app is designed and dedicated to people who love to play lots of games on their handset, but their wishes been restricted by the device capabilities.
+This app sits between game, and graphics driver, and improve the compatibility to a greater extent through changing commands between two.

-To some extent, you can control the game textures, graphics detail, and other parameters to improve the gaming experience, and remove the lags.
+To some extent, you can control the game textures, graphics detail, and other parameters to improve the gaming experience and remove the lags.

 7# Seeder

-Most of the Android user are not aware of this apps.
-This single app can significantly improve the stability, and smoothness of the device to good extent.
-It makes apps switching very smooth, overall User interface will be lag free, and you can own feel it.
-This is a paid apps but worth all the money.
-Remember, this application do not improve the performance but instead make it very smooth, and stable.
+Most of the Android users are not aware of this apps.
+This single app can significantly improve the stability, and smoothness of the device to a good extent.
+It makes apps switching very smooth, the overall User interface will be lag free, and you can own feel it.
+This is a paid app but worth all the money.

+Remember, this application does not improve the performance but instead make it very smooth, and stable.

 It ends this of some useful root applications.
 If you have your favorite app, then let us know.
-Use them wisely to improve, and enhance the usability of phone, and for high performance too.
+Use them wisely to improve, and enhance the usability of a phone, and for high performance too.

 Great post, thnx!
 My 2yo Kitkat feels like new again!
 Besides cleaning my phone, uninstalling unused apps and freezing unused bloatware, no-frills and Seeder apps made my day!
 I use Rom-toolbox instead of Link2sd, and I was already using adblock plus and SuperSU.
 Chainfire I don’t need since I’m not a gamer.
 I just wanted my old phone to feel like new again.